 A: Including references on your resume is recommended, but if you feel like including them will take up more of your space, then you’re better off going without this section.
-However, ensure that you have a list of your references and can avail it upon request.
+However, ensure that you have a list of your references and can avail of it upon request.

 Q: How do I list education on an interior design resume?